A cashier's check is one of the most secure forms of payment you can receive, but figuring out where to actually cash it isn't always obvious.

 Prepaid debit card accounts

-Some prepaid debit card providers, like Chime or Green Dot, allow check deposits through their mobile apps, which effectively lets you access the funds without a traditional bank account.
+Some prepaid debit card providers allow check deposits through their mobile apps, letting you access the funds without a traditional bank account.

 What is a cashier's check?